 WHAT IS PINOT GRIS?

-This is a great question, especially as today is international pinot grigio day and I’m talking all about pinot gris!
+This is a great question, especially when there is pinot grigio and pinot gris!

-First, let’s start with pronunciation: pinot gris = pee-noh-gree.
+First, let’s start with pinot gris pronunciation: pinot gris = pee-noh-gree.

 Pinot gris and pinot grigio are infact the same grape variety, with greyish/pinkish skin.
 Gris means grey in French and grigio is grey in Italian!